slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The quicker you want something, the easier you are to manipulate."
 -- Shane Parrish*

-> *"It's better to be silent, than to dispute with the ignorant."
+> *"It’s better to be silent, than to dispute with the ignorant."
 -- Pythagoras*

 > *"We are all one.
 Only egos, beliefs, and fears separate us."